filecoin-project/lotus/documentation/en/mining-lotus-seal-worker.md

 # Lotus Seal Worker

 The **Lotus Seal Worker** is an extra process that can offload heavy processing tasks from your **Lotus Storage Miner**.
-It can be run on the same machine as your `lotus-storage-miner`, or on another machine communicating over a fast network.
+The sealing process automatically runs in the **Lotus Storage Miner** process, but you can use the Seal Worker on another machine communicating over a fast network to free up resources on the machine running the mining process.

 ## Note: Using the Lotus Seal Worker from China